iurjoh/Battleships/README.md

 - [Youtube](https://www.youtube.com/) tutorials to learn using in a practical way some of the methods necessary to implement the desired functions for the game;
 - [Pycodestyle](https://pypi.org/project/pycodestyle/) used to validade my python code;
 - [Extends Class](https://extendsclass.com/python-tester.html) used to test my python code syntax;
-- [Slack](https://slack.com/) communities to ask questions and access answers to questions that I found in the development of the site.
+- [Slack](https://slack.com/) communities to ask questions and access answers to questions that I found in the development of the site;
+- [ASCII](https://ascii.co.uk/) where I found all the necessary material for the graphic arts present in the game and the base to create modified projects by myself.

 ## Media